alekhyam94/DDL-Project/README.md

   - Starter_Explore_sample_data.ipynb: Code for data exploration and pre-processing.
 The sample data and files needed for running should be downloaded in ../sample_input and can be accessed here : https://drive.google.com/drive/folders/1e_moD2WWSDyKC4LBpP_ta9ctUoVAN4La?usp=sharing
   - LSTM.ipynb: This is a Google Colab notebook for training LSTM model for Frame-level Video data.
 To run this notebook, upload the youtube8m folder to Google drive, open the notebook in Google Colaboratory and run all cells.
   - LogisticModel.ipynb: This is a Google Colab notebook for training Logistic model for Frame-level Video data.
 To run this notebook, upload the youtube8m folder to Google drive, open the notebook in Google Colaboratory and run all cells.
+  - Training_Resnet.ipynb: Designed and Implemented our own Residual block architectures from scratch for Video level classification.
+The model architecture code can be found in 'video_level_models.py' in youtube8m folder.
+Training_Resnet.ipynb is a Google Colab notebook for training this Resnet model for Video-level data.
+To run this notebook, upload the youtube8m folder to Google drive, open the notebook in Google Colaboratory and run all cells.
 - docs: Contains project proposal, progress reports and presentation.

 Installing Dependencies: